 Ring has announced that it is adding a new privacy dashboard to its mobile apps that will let Ring owners manage their connected devices, third-party services, and whether local police partnered with Ring can make requests to access video from the Ring cameras on the account.
 The company says that other privacy and security settings will be added to the dashboard in the future.
-This new Control Center will be available in the iOS and Android versions of the Ring app later this month.
+This new Control Center is available now in both the iOS and Android versions of the Ring app.

 Ring has faced considerable criticism in recent weeks over its security and privacy practices.
 There have been reports of Ring cameras being “hacked” because owners reused passwords and logins that were obtained by bad hackers in data leaks from other services and didn’t have two-factor authentication set up.
 A Motherboard report detailed a host of other bad security practices in Ring’s systems, such as allowing multiple logins from various locations and IP addresses without informing the owners.

-In a phone interview ahead of today’s announcement, Ring founder Jamie Siminoff says the new Control Center takes a lot of the things that Ring is already doing around security and privacy and puts them in a single location for customers to manage, while also adding a few new features on top.
-One of those new features is the ability to see who is currently logged into the account and log them out right from the app.
+In a phone interview, Ring founder Jamie Siminoff says the new Control Center takes a lot of the things that Ring is already doing around security and privacy and puts them in a single location for customers to manage, while also adding a few new features on top.
+One of those new features is the ability to see who is currently logged into the account and log them out right from the app as well as manage third-party apps and services that have access to your Ring account.
 Other features include the ability to set up two-factor authentication (which Ring has had for some time) from the dashboard.

 Siminoff says that Ring is continuing to inform its customers of the importance of two-factor authentication on their accounts and will be making it an “opt-out” thing for new account setups, as opposed to the opt-in setup it currently is.
 But existing customers will not be forced to adopt two-factor on their existing accounts; Siminoff says doing this would require Ring to log everyone out of the system, and it would prevent access to Ring alarm systems and cameras until the customer opens the app, sets up two-factor, and logs back in.
 Ring currently only supports two-factor authentication through SMS, but Siminoff says the company will be adding other options in the future.